mewza/zarray/README.md

-ZArray is a C++ class which allows vector arrays to be indexed by int-vectors such as int8, int4, int2
+ZArray is a C++ class (v1.1) that allows SIMD vector arrays to be indexed by integer equivalent in vector size vectors such as int8, int4, int2

-Licensed: FREE for commercial and non-commercial use, it is an ENJOYWARE and hope it speeds up your project for you.
+LICENSE: FREE for commercial and non-commercial use, it is an ENJOYWARE and hope it speeds up your project for you.

-Can it be further optimized I am sure!
-But I am too lazy to do it, feel free to suggest optimizations ideas.
+NEW (v1.1): Can it be further optimized I am sure, if you have an idea write me to subband@protonmail.com.
+In the meantime I added a nicer way identify T vector size using special C++ macros (before included in const1.h in other projects, but now specifically added to this project)

     Example usage: